-Delay and truck distance.
-The logistical performance with respect to delays is comparable for all robot concepts.
-This shows that all deliveries can be made by a single tour without compromising on delivery performance.
-MTR and MTR OT show a minimum delay when 8% of truck deliveries are considered.
-The reason for this is that including additional stops at truck delivery customers (and thus forcing the truck to make a longer tour) can improve punctuality as less distance needs to be covered by robots.
+Concept Description Rationale Solution approach TD: Truck-only delivery Only deliveries by truck to all customers Benchmark to assess MTR benefits MIP from Appendix A MTR: Mixed truck and robot delivery Tour with mandatory truck deliveries and all other deliveries by robot $(C^r = C \setminus C^m)$ Approach of this paper MTR heuristic MTR OT: MTR with optional truck deliveries MTR extended by optional truck deliveries, i.e., in addition to mandatory truck deliveries, all other deliveries can be made by truck ($C^o = C \setminus C^m$) Approach of this paper and assessing optional truck delivery MTR heuristic STR : Separate truck and robot tours Separate planning of one TD tour for truck deliveries and one TnR tour for robot deliveries (i.e., two simultaneous tours) Serves as benchmark to assess benefits of MTR heuristic vs. existing TnR heuristics TD tour by MIP from Appendix A; TnR tour by MTR heuristic son for this is that including additional stops at truck delivery customers (and thus forcing the truck to make a longer tour) can improve punctuality as less distance needs to be covered by robots.
 A further increase in truck deliveries then leads to additional delays caused by longer truck tours and a later launch of robots at the last drop-off points.
 The latter effect also leads to a decreasing advantage of MTR OT when more than 8% of deliveries are required by truck.
 The truck is already overwhelmed serving the customers who require truck deliveries such that optional truck deliveries are hardly made in addition.
 The development of covered truck distance is similar across the three concepts using robots.
 It shows a flattening increase for an increasing number of truck deliveries.
 In the default case, MTR reduces truck mileage by 45% compared to TD, showing that it is able to reduce pollution and traffic even when truck deliveries are necessary.
 The steady increase in mileage can be reasoned by the tight time windows considered.
 The truck in the MTR scenario must go on a criss-cross route to satisfy all the time windows at customer stops.
 We therefore analyze a changing time window structure in the following.